 4. Add broccoli and salt and pepper to taste

 Tip: No need to cook the veggies through because it will still be baked.

 5. Add All purpose cream, simmer, and turn off the heat.

 Tip: You may use evaporated milk as substitute, just mix in some thickening agent like cornstarch or flour.

 6. Transfer the veggies to a baking pan

 7. Top the veggies with melty cheese

-Tip: You may choose any cheese you like but what usually marries everything together is a quick melt cheese for its mild flavor but if you like some sharpness to it, cheddar or parmesan will work too.
-For us, we buy a grated cheese blend of mozarella and cheddar and add some “fridge stable cheese”.
+Tip: You may choose any cheese you like but what usually marries everything together is a quick melt cheese for its mild flavor but if you like some sharpness to it, try cheddar or parmesan.
+For us, we buy a grated cheese blend of mozarella and cheddar and add some “fridge staple cheese”.

 8. Bake until the cheese melts